 Emil: But he didn’t call.

 Emil doesn’t push Paul into speaking, instead deciding to go on the website of their landline telephone service provider.
-Because it’s bundled with the internet which Emil helped set up and route, he knows how to get into the account, from which he explores the call history for any curiosities.
+Because it’s bundled with the internet that Emil helped set up and route, he knows the password to get into the account, from which he explores the call history for any curiosities.
 He maps the phone numbers to the approximate locations the calls were made from.